kader0100/Basic-CRUD2/README.md

 - **Delete User**: Click "Delete" to remove a user (confirmation required).

 ## License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the GPL-3.0 license.

 ---
 Happy coding! 🚀